-Funding Source Budget Match Local Benefit Section 405H \$3,067.55 \$613.47 \$1,226.94
+Funding Source Budget Match Local Benefit Section 402PT \$540.00 \$100.00 \$200.00

 This task will provide funds to enable trained officers at the University of Rhode Island Police Department to conduct patrols aimed at enforcing the state's pedestrian/bicycle laws.
 This grant will be funded based on a competitive application including factors such as demonstrated need, number of crashes, community size, road configuration/congestion, and violations/warnings issued.
 Patrols will be conducted year-round with a focus on the summer months primarily in downtown locations during the morning and evening commuting hours due to high pedestrian and bicycle traffic.
 Specific times and locations will be based on local data and each community's needs.
-In 2019, the Office on Highway Safety held their annual Pedestrian Bicycle Safety training for Law Enforcement.
-In 2019, 15 officers attended from 11 different departments.
-Due to COVID-19, the FFY20 course was cancelled but the OHS held a training on May 25th, 2021 to train 16 new officers, including a few from URI PD, that will be ready to post patrols in the FFY22 fiscal year.